• Skip to primary navigation

 ➜ Get the recipe: Czech kolache

 Probably the most famous representative of Czech bakeries.
-Traditional koláč is always round in shape, with various fillings in the middle, most often poppy seed, cottage cheese, or plum jam.
-The surface of the cake may be decorated with almonds, raisins, or sprinkled with streusel topping, called drobenka or posypka.
+Traditional koláč is always round in shape, with various fillings in the middle, most often poppy seed, Tvaroh cheese, or plum butter.
+The surface of the cake may be decorated with blanched almonds, raisins, or sprinkled with streusel topping, called drobenka or posypka in Czech.

 The classic koláč is about the size of your palm.
-If it's smaller, it's named a koláček.
+If it is smaller, it is named a koláček.

-Fun fact: 1 piece is called koláč (kolach), while 2 and more pieces are koláče (kolache).
-The word kolaches is the American version of the plural, not used in the Czech Republic because it is essentially a double plural.
+Fun fact: One piece is called koláč (kolach), while two or more pieces are koláče (kolache).
+The word "kolaches," the American version of the plural, is not used in the Czech Republic because it is essentially a double plural.

 Czech vazany kolac pastry, served on a plate.

-A type of cake that is not round but square.
+A type of kolach that is not round but square.
 A square-shaped piece of dough is covered with filling in the middle, and the sides are folded over it.
-A precise baker also sprinkles this pastry with crumble topping.
-The Czech call this kind of kolac vazany, which could be freely translated as tied or folded.
+A precise baker also sprinkles this pastry with a crumble topping.
+The Czechs call this kind of koláč vázaný, which could be freely translated as tied or folded.
+The other name the Czechs know for this pastry is šáteček, which means little scarf.

 Vdolek